 While there are a few different ways to deter the mosquito from snacking on you.
-For example, you could use mosquito repellent, fly swatters, ultrasound devices, etc.), if it really wants to get you…it will!
+For example, you could use mosquito repellent, fly swatters, ultrasound devices, etc. However, if it really wants to get you, it will!

 You’ll have that pesky mosquito circling your body all day long until it achieves its goal.

 This is one of the most asked questions of all time.
-Some people say that they are sweeter than others (this is a popular theory), while others are convinced it has more to do with the smell that your skin gives off (regardless of whether it’s sweet or not).
+Some people say that they are sweeter than others, which is a popular theory.
+Likewise, others are convinced it has more to do with the smell your skin gives off, regardless of whether it’s sweet or not.

-Different research teams have tried to get to the bottom of why this happens and unravel the reasons why mosquitoes bite you and not others.
+Different research teams have tried to get to the bottom of it and unravel the reasons why mosquitoes bite you and not others.
 In other words, why insects bite certain people but ignore others.

-And how does the mosquito know your genetic makeup?
+How does the mosquito know your genetic makeup?
 Through your body odor, essentially.
-People who are less attractive to mosquitoes produce more repellent odors through their skin, and apparently it’s all controlled by your genetics.
+People who are less attractive to mosquitoes produce more repellent odors through their skin.
+Apparently, it’s all controlled by your genetics.

-The difference in body odor could make the difference between being the target of a bit or not.
-These studies were conducted using groups of identical and fraternal female twins.
+Your body odor could be the deciding factor of whether mosquitoes bite you or not.
+These studies were conducted using groups of identical and fraternal female human twins as mosquito bait.

-The first group of identical twins were bitten by more mosquitoes than the second group.
-This implies that the “guilt” lies in genetics, because identical twins have greater genetic agreement.
+The first group of identical human twins was bitten by more mosquitoes than the second group.
+This implies that genetics are to blame because identical twins are more similar genetically.

 Furthermore, additional studies have indicated that mosquitoes prefer to bite people who smell a certain way in general.